 Kotor Old City

 Starting just south of Croatia, in Montenegro, this yacht charter cruising itinerary starts in Kotor, Montenegro, a UNESCO World Heritage Site, and ends in Dubrovnik, Croatia, also a UNESCO World Heritage Site.
-In between two UNESCO World Heritage Sites, visit the highlights of southern Croatia, including other UNESCO World Heritage Sites, as for centuries, this lovely area has been prized as a resort location for many different civilizations, that have all left their mark to be discovered today on a luxury yacht charter.
+In between two UNESCO World Heritage Sites, visit the highlights of southern Croatia and Mongenegro, including other UNESCO World Heritage Sites, as for centuries, this lovely area has been prized as a resort location for many different civilizations, that have all left their mark to be discovered today on a luxury yacht charter.

 CROATIA & MONTENEGRO